pan/carrierwave-crop/README.md

 ### ChangeLog
 v0.2.0
-  Fixed issue copping more than one time if saved more than 1 time Added a new feature to resize image to a particular dimension after cropping
+  Fixed issue copping more than one time if saved more than 1 time Fixed issue Jcrop.gif is not found in production mode Added a new feature to resize image to a particular dimension after cropping

 ### Credits and resources